-Wool is an ideal choice for base layers or mid layers in longer, more intense snowshoe treks or for snowshoers who naturally sweat more when exercising.
+Wool is ideal for base layers in longer, more intense snowshoe treks or snowshoers who naturally sweat more when exercising.

-If using wool, just remember that it requires additional care when washing.
-Some individuals may also find wool to be itchy.
-Wool may be more expensive than some other material choices but is worth the investment for a warm, dry, comfortable snowshoe outing.
+Merino wool is easy to care for with no extra procedures needed.
+However, if using traditional wool, remember that it requires additional care when washing.
+Some individuals may also find traditional wool to be itchy.
+In general, wool clothing may be more expensive than some other material choices but is worth the investment for a warm, dry, comfortable snowshoe outing.

 Polyester or Synthetic Blends

 Polyester, nylon, or synthetic blends are common materials for base layers or mid-layers.
-These materials are lightweight and breathable.
+These materials are lightweight and breathable clothing for your snowshoeing outings.
 They keep moisture away from the body through moisture-wicking, which helps moisture evaporate.
 The moisture-wicking properties of these fabrics also make them fast to dry.